Towards Quantum Accelerated Large-scale Topology Optimization: Introduction

 Therefore, this paper introduces a new method that significantly enhances the efficiency and scalability of solving MILP problems arising from large-scale TO.
 It also offers a practical pathway to harness quantum advantages by requiring only sparse qubit connectivity and ensuring that the cost of constructing QUBO scales linearly with problem size.
 This new method centers on a modified Dantzig-Wolfe (MDW) decomposition.
 Utilizing its block-angular structure, the MILP problem is decomposed into a series of reduced-size sub-problems, which are categorized as global or local, corresponding to global and local constraints, respectively.
 Unlike the standard Dantzig-Wolfe decomposition \cite{dantzig1960decomposition}, the MDW formulation is designed to effectively control the size of the global sub-problem.
-The local sub-problems, which account for the majority of the computational cost, are essentially Binary Integer Programming (BIP) problems and can potentially be accelerated using quantum computing by translating them into equivalent QUBO problems.
+The DVTO-MT framework augmented with MDW can reduce computational time by orders of magnitude and maintains low runtimes even in extreme cases where classical MILP solvers fail to converge, such as designs with over 50 million variables.
+Furthermore, the local sub-problems, which account for the majority of the computational cost, are essentially Binary Integer Programming (BIP) problems and can potentially be accelerated using quantum computing by translating them into equivalent QUBO problems.
 Importantly, each local sub-problem involves only local constraints, resulting in QUBO formulations with sparse Hamiltonians.
 This sparsity eliminates the need for all-to-all qubit connectivity, making the approach well-suited to near-term quantum hardware.
 Moreover, since each local sub-problem is independent, all QUBOs can be solved in parallel within each MDW iteration, enabling substantial gains in computational speed.

 This work represents a distinct advancement over previous efforts that applied quantum computing to TO for improving computational efficiency.
 Unlike earlier studies limited to discrete truss structures \cite{wang2024mapping, honda2024development}, which represent a small fraction of TO applications, this work addresses more challenging continuum structures.
 It also surpasses previous work, including our own \cite{ye2023quantum} and others \cite{sukulthanasorn2025novel}, which focused on small-scale, single-material designs and formulated QUBOs with dense Hamiltonians, necessitating all-to-all qubit connectivity and incurring quadratically scaled QUBO construction costs with increasing design variables.